BPS-Circular-API/.github/profile/README.md

 ### API

-The actual API can be found here.
+The actual API that gets circulars off Birla's website

 ### Python Package

-An additional Python Package has been created which provides direct interface to the API and has a built in circular checking system.
+A Python package providing access to the API via predefined methods.
+Also includes a circular checking system to find new circulars.

 ### Discord Bot

-A Discord Bot has been made which is a wrapper of the API.
-Made with py-cord and is maintained.
+A Discord Bot made with py-cord that can do everything that the API does.

 ### Telegram Bot